How Does Hypnotherapy Work?

 • Heightened attention

 Simply put, key portions of the brain — areas that affect our levels of awareness and control — are noticeably altered during hypnosis.
 For this reason, hypnotherapy is an extremely beneficial form of treatment for those suffering from mental health and substance use disorders when administered in a safe and secure environment.
+In practice, behavioral health services often use tailored approaches to help people handle stressful situations, manage triggers, and stay engaged in care.

 Recovering From Trauma in Hypnotherapy